CheckPointSW/CloudGuardIaaS/terraform/aws/modules/tap/README.md

 * [AWS CloudFormation Stack](https://www.terraform.io/docs/providers/aws/r/cloudformation_stack.html) - creates Traffic Mirror Filter and Target
 * [AWS Lambdas](https://www.terraform.io/docs/providers/aws/r/lambda_function.html) - TAP Lambda, TAP Termination Lambda

+Learn more about [TAP Lambda](#TAP-Lambda) and [TAP Termination Lambda](#TAP-Termination-Lambda)

 ## Prerequisites
 * **Internet Gateway -** The VPC deployed into **must** have an [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) configured as default route in the VPC's main route-table in order to allow communication between the TAP Gateway and Check Point NOW Cloud.
 **Note:** Internet connectivity is mandatory pre-deployment.
 * **License -** This module supports Check Point R80.40 NGTX-PAYG license only
-* **NOW domain and Cyber Sentry -** In order to connect to Check Point NOW cloud portal, refer to [NOW onboarding page](CheckPoint_NOW_onboarding_page.pdf) to create a domain and Cyber Sentry.
+* **NOW domain and Cyber Sentry -**
+To create a NOW domain fill in the [NOW cloud registration form](https://now.checkpoint.com/register/index.html).
+Once you are logged in to your NOW domain, create a Cyber Sentry and use its MAC address as the 'registration_key' variable in the terraform deployment.
+For detailed information and instructions refer to the [NOW onboarding page](CheckPoint_NOW_onboarding_page.pdf).

-Make sure the Cyber Sentry you intend to connect to is 'decativated' pre-deployment.
+> **Note:** Make sure the Cyber Sentry you intend to connect to is 'decativated' pre-deployment in the NOW portal.

-### Notes
+### Notes and limitations
 * As explained in [AWS Traffic Mirroring considerations](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-considerations.html) page, AWS supports traffic mirroring for [Nitro-based instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) only.
 * Post-deployment refer to [Check Point NOW portal](https://now.checkpoint.com) > Cyber Sentries.
 Once your Cyber sentry changes its state to 'activated' and 'connected' - the instance connected successfully to Check Point NOW Cloud.
-This can take up to 20 minutes.
+This may take up to 20 minutes.
+* Due to an AWS limitation the **maximum number of mirror sources per target** depends on the TAP Gateway instance type.
+For a non-dedicated instance type as target, the limit is 10 sources.
+For a dedicated instance type, the limit is 100 sources.
+CGI supports the following dedicated instance types: c5.18xlarge and c5n.18xlarge For more information please refer to [AWS Traffic Mirroring quotas and considerations](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-considerations.html#traffic-mirroring-limits) page.

 ## Usage
+[Clone or download](https://github.com/CheckPointSW/CloudGuardIaaS) Check Point CloudGuard IaaS Github Repository.

+For your convenience, find our tap_example terraform files [here](https://github.com/CheckPointSW/CloudGuardIaaS/tree/master/terraform/aws/examples/example_tap) or navigate to terraform>aws>examples>example_tap in your local clone.

-Variables are configured in **terraform.tfvars** file as follows:
+Configure your variables in **terraform.tfvars** file as follows:
 ```
 region = "us-east-1"